Pseudo-isotopies and diffeomorphisms of 4-manifolds: Introduction

 Given diffeomorphisms $f,g\colon X\rightarrow X$ we say $f$ and $g$ are \emph{pseudo-isotopic} if there exists a pseudo-isotopy of $X$ such that $F|_{X\times 1}$ is $g^{-1}\circ f$.
 Thinking of an isotopy of $X$ as a map~$F\colon X\times [0,1]\rightarrow X\times[0,1]$ which is level preserving, that is $F(X\times t) = X\times t$ for every~$t\in[0,1]$, it is clear that if diffeomorphisms $f$ and $g$ of $X$ are isotopic, then they are pseudo-isotopic.

-The first aim of this paper is to show that the converse is not true for 4-manifolds.
+The first aim of this paper is to extend the list of 4-manifolds for which the converse is known to be false.
 Denoting the subgroup of diffeomorphisms fixing the boundary which are pseudo-isotopic to the identity by~$\Diff_{PI}(X,\partial X)$, we construct non-trivial elements of $\pi_0\Diff_{PI}(X,\partial X)$ for certain 4-manifolds $X$.

-\begin{restatable}{mainthm}{nontrivdiffeos} Let $X$ be either the 4-manifold $S^1\times S^2\times I$ or $(M_1\# M_2)\times I$, for $M_1$, $M_2$ closed, orientable, aspherical 3-manifolds.
-Then there is a subgroup $K\leqslant \pi_0\Diff_{PI}(X, \partial X)$ and a surjective map
+\begin{restatable}{mainthm}{nontrivdiffeos} Let $X$ be either the 4-manifold $S^1\times S^2\times I$ or $(M_1\# M_2)\times I$, for~$M_1$,~$M_2$ closed, orientable, aspherical 3-manifolds.
+Then there is a subgroup~$K\leqslant \pi_0\Diff_{PI}(X, \partial X)$ and a surjective map

-Hence there are infinitely many distinct isotopy classes of diffeomorphism of $X$ fixing the boundary, which are pseudo-isotopic to the identity. \end{restatable}
+Hence there are infinitely many distinct isotopy classes of diffeomorphisms of $X$ fixing the boundary, which are pseudo-isotopic to the identity. \end{restatable}

+Igusa points out in \cite{Igusanewnew}, that the map induced by gluing the top and bottom of $M\times I$ together is injective \cite[Lemma~5.1]{Igusanewnew}.
+This allows us to state the below corollary.